polyneme/maggtomic/README.md

 Mappings may be suggested by `maggtomic`, or they may be entered manually, in either case applied by a user.

-Because datasets and ontologies are both represented as RDF, a user can update a dataset to include ontology statements as part of the dataset itself, making it more readily interoperable.
+Because datasets and specs are both represented as RDF, a user can update a dataset to include spec statements as part of the dataset itself, making it more readily interoperable.
 Hooray for Linked Data!

-The below diagram shows a user story for applying mappings to a context's local ontology.
-The validation step ensures consistency with the entailments of linked ontologies.
+The below diagram shows a user story for applying mappings to a context's local spec.
+The validation step ensures consistency with the entailments of linked specs.

 ![Apply mappings](design/sequence-diagrams/Apply%20mappings.png)